John Claude Nattes

 Nattes produced some of the earliest examples of watercolour painting in Britain.
-He was associated with the founding of the Society of Painters in Watercolours, founded in 1804, but he was expelled after two years for exhibiting other peoples’ work as his own.
+He was associated with the founding of the Society of Painters in Watercolours, founded in 1804, but he was expelled two years later for exhibiting other people's work as his own.
 He continued to exhibit at the Royal Academy until 1814.

-According to the Dictionary of National Biography Nattes died in London in 1822.
-However he may have died in Dover, in 1839.
+According to the Dictionary of National Biography, Nattes died in London in 1822.
+However, he may have died in Dover, in 1839.
 This later date is supported by his apparently being a witness at the wedding of Robert Holdsworth Carew Hunt and Bridget Margaret Barber on 16 June 1836 at Holy Trinity Church, Clapham.
 According to Dover Museum, "The parish records show that John Claude Nattes of Welbeck Street, Cavendish Square, Middlesex (London), died 7th September 1839 at Dover, aged about 75 years.
 His funeral was held at St Mary's Church Dover, on the 14th September 1839, and he was buried in Cowgate Cemetery Dover where the gravestone can still be seen".
 It is believed Nattes was temporarily resident in Dover for the sea air and sea bathing benefits to his health.

 John Claude Nattes married Sarah Barber, daughter of William and Jane Barber.
 Their son Charles Claude Nattes, born 13 January 1794, was christened in St Andrew, Holborn.
 He died 21 January 1818 in Penang as a lieutenant in the service of the Madras Engineers.
 Sarah died in late 1845.